Cultural Robustness and Diversity

 Download: Cultural diversity and Robustness

-How to Participate with multilingual models
+How to Participate with instruction-tuned multilingual models

 Minimum number of overlapping languages: 5